avandriets/DesignPatterns/SOLID/README.md

 ## Open–closed

-Object is opened for extension and closed for modification
+Classes should be open for extension but closed for modification

 to run example: